Mark Critz: Campaign for lieutenant governor

 Critz told a radio show host on August 14, 2013, that he would be a Democratic candidate for lieutenant governor of Pennsylvania in the 2014 election to challenge incumbent Republican Jim Cawley.
 He lost the May 20 primary to State Senator Mike Stack.

+Later career

 Critz went on to work for the campaign of Tom Wolf, who defeated incumbent Tom Corbett.

 In April 2015, Mark Critz began work as the executive director of the Pennsylvania Rural Development Council.

 Personal life

 Critz, his wife Nancy, and their two children, reside in Johnstown.